Printf() function in C

 printf() function without variables/values

-This scenario of printf() function is used to print simple/general messages as output in C programming, see below syntax and examples.
+This scenario of the printf() function is used to print simple/general messages as output in C programming, see below syntax and examples.

 Example